-Enabling and sequencing of the DC-DC converters and LDOs is described in the power-up sequencing section.
+Enabling and sequencing of the DC-DC converters and LDOs are described in the Power-Up Sequencing section.
 The OMAP1510 processor from Texas Instruments requires that the core power supply is enabled before the I/O power supply, which means that the CORE converter should power up before the MAIN converter.
-This is achieved by connecting PS SEQ to GND.
+This is achieved by connecting PS_SEQ to GND.